 Conflict of interest: None to declare

-Authorship: N.C., O.B., E.D. equally contribute to case management and preparation of case report
+Authorship: N.C., O.B., E.D., C.G. equally contribute to case management and preparation of case report

 Acknowledgement and funding: None to declare